Department of Geosciences, Faculty of Environment and Natural Resources

 Scientific software development

-Our group uses a range of scientific software and computational tools to investigate the long-term evolution of planetary interiors and surfaces, and their links to atmospheres.
-A central component of our work is the development and application of geodynamic numerical codes that simulate mantle convection and the resulting tectonic and volcanic activity at the surface.
+Our group uses a range of scientific software and computational tools.
+A central component of our work is the development and application of geodynamic numerical codes that simulate mantle convection and the resulting tectonic and volcanic processes at the surface.
 These simulations typically rely on high-performance computing, while post-processing, visualization, and quantitative analysis are carried out using custom workflows and codes on local machines.

-The scientific software development and computational skills gained through this work are highly interdisciplinary and broadly transferable to many applications, including (but not limited to) positions in computational engineering, climate and Earth-system modeling, space and aerospace analysis, energy and subsurface geoscience, and data-driven research & development (e.g., developing simulation tools, running and optimizing large-scale computations on HPC clusters, automating analysis workflows, and communicating results through clear visualizations and reports).
+The scientific software development, computational methods, and quantitative analysis skills gained through this work are highly interdisciplinary and broadly transferable.
+They are relevant to a wide range of careers within and beyond academia, including computational engineering, climate and Earth-system modelling, space and aerospace applications, energy and subsurface geoscience, and data-driven research and development.